artica/website/_posts/blog/2014-12-03-dmx-almada.markdown

 date: 2014-12-03 10:30:00 UTC
 title: "DMX HMI Controller"
 categories: blog
-excerpt: Our friends from the Almada Theater asked us to help them out with a lost DMX HMI controller for their new play.
+excerpt: "Our friends from the Almada Theater asked us to help them out with a lost DMX HMI controller for their new play."
 thumbnail: /assets/thumbs/2014-12-03-dmx-almada.JPG
 frontimage: /assets/images/2014-12-03-dmx-almada-1.JPG
 ---